vinzee/ml/HW3/readme.txt

-python cifar10_train.py
-python cifar10_eval.py
-tensorboard --logdir=/tmp/cifar10_train;/tmp/cifar10_eval
+Vineet Ahirkar - CMSC 678 HW 3
 ------------------------------------------------------------------------------------------

-No of iterations - 1000
+Default No of iterations - 1000
 Code to convert cifar10 to cifar2 dataset (written in Ruby) contained in - parse.rb All models have been for 1000 max iterations.
 Initial Accuracy - 0.894

+Default Model architecture -
+CONV -> POOL -> NORM -> CONV -> NORM -> POOL -> FC -> FC -> SOFTMAX

 Types of changes I tried -
 1. Increase / Decrease CONV+POOL+NORM layers